In this article we will be taking you through the basics of skate sharpening. What seems like something simple, is far from true...

 If the blades are poor quality steel, rusted, or have been overheated by a bad sharpening, they are considered to be weak.
 Weak edges wear down quickly and are prone to breaking off leaving behind a false edge.
 Some skate sharpeners try to solve this problem by sharpening with a deeper radius, but this only compounds the problem.

-- We recommend beginners starting off with a deeper cut, traditional a 3/8inch for adults down to a 1/2inch for smaller children.
+- We recommend beginners starting off with a deeper cut, Either a traditional 3/8inch to 1/2inch.
 While more experienced skaters will prefer 9/16inch down to 5/8inch.

-- Ask your sharpening professional what they would recommend you start at and work your way up or down from there, its something that no one but yourself can know 100%.
-As recommended 3/8inch is a good place to start.
-I myself prefer 5/8inch it allows me to do everything I want on the ice.
+- Ask our sharpening professional's what they would recommend you start at and work your way up or down from there, its something that no one but yourself can know 100%.
+As recommended 3/8 or 1/2inch is a good place to start.

 This is very easy for the trained eye, not so much for someone that is new to it.

 If you take a look at the picture below on the left you will see one has a very fresh nicely cut blade, it has minimal grind marks/groves along the blade.
-The picture on the right looks like its has been cut using an angle grinder, This is caused but grinding wheel that has not been dressed correctly and the blade does not make consistent contact when being cut leaving a uneven cut that will feel even worse when you are on the ice.
+This is caused but grinding wheel that has not been dressed correctly and the blade does not make consistent contact when being cut leaving a uneven cut that will feel even worse when you are on the ice.

-Dirty ice, dirty mats, screws in the door sills and boards, contact with bolts in the benches and other skate blades, rust, walking on concrete, etc. Blades which have been poorly sharpened often leave a weak or rolled edge that quickly breaks down leaving the skates dull.
-To protect your blades in your bag and while carrying them use Skate guards.
+Dirty ice, dirty mats, screws in the door sills and boards, contact with bolts in the benches and other skate blades, rust and walking on concrete, etc. Blades which have been poorly sharpened often leave a weak or rolled edge that quickly breaks down leaving the skates dull.
+To protect your blades in your bag and while carrying them use Skate guards and soakers.
 They protect the blades, equipment and the skater when reaching into the hockey bag.

 NOTE: plastic skate guards are good, but the blade slot becomes impregnated with dirt and should be washed often.